bbolli/tumblr-utils/tumblr_backup_for_beginners.md

 Once you're done, you can open the folder and find the document called "index.html".
 Right click index.html, and choose "Open With Firefox" - or whatever internet browser you use.

+## Getting Started
+This guide is for Mac users.

+### Step 1: Install Python
+1. The program we are going to run is called tumblr_backup.py.
+It is a **python file**.
+This means it is a file written in the programming language Python.

+2. Just like you need a program like Word to view a_document.doc, or Paint to view a_picture.jpeg, you need to use Python to make this program work.

+3. Macintosh computers come with the correct version of Python already installed.
+If you have trouble getting it to work, you may need to install a different version of Python.
+Go to the [Python website](https://www.python.org/downloads/release/python-2712/).
+We are downloading v.2 of Python because this program is designed to work with v2

+4. Download the file called **Mac OS X 32-bit i386/PPC installer** for Mac OS X 10.5 and later or **Mac OS X 64-bit/32-bit installer** for Mac OS X 10.6 and later.
+If you do not know what version of Mac you're running, click the "apple" on your toolbar and look under the "Overview" tab.

+5. Install the downloaded file by double clicking.

+6. You've installed Python!
+You can now run Python programs, and if you want to learn to code, you can also use this installation to practice your coding.

+### Step 2: Download tumblr_backup

+1. Download and unzip this file: [tumblr-utils.zip](https://github.com/bbolli/tumblr-utils/zipball/master)

+2. Unzip the file somewhere easy to find, say in your Downloads folder.

+### Step 3.
+Use the Command Line

+1. The command line is the bit of the computer which makes you feel like you're in the Matrix.
+Once you get used to the command line, you will become fucking addicted to it - I promise.
+This is because the command line is like seeing the puppeteer beind the puppet show.
+You will feel powerful.
+You will feel like the computer is yours to control, not this arcane box, but *your* computer which you can use to do pretty much anything.

+2. To find the command line, go to your system search and type in "Terminal".
+Click it.

+3. Your next step is to navigate the prompt to the file tumblr_backup.py.
+There are better guides out there than this for using the command prompt.
+I am going to explain, but feel free to google for one with pictures.

+4. On the left hand side of the screen is part of a Path.
+For me, it reads Katelyns-iMac:~ katelynpetrin$, and then there is a blinky cursor.

+5. Type "cd Downloads" and then press enter.
+Your screen now reads Katelyns-iMac:~ katelynpetrin$ (with your name, in place of the word "Unmutual"). "cd" stands for "change directory".
+You have gone one directory down!
+This is equivalent to just double clicking on the downloads folder.
+If you go wrong, typing "cd .." will go up one directory again (back to Katelyns-iMac:~ katelynpetrin$).
+Have a play around and do some cackling.
+If you simply type "dir" it will give you a list of all the files in that directory.

+6. Once you're done pretending to be in the Matrix, navigate to the folder the file tumblr_backup.py is in.
+For me, this is:
+_"/Users/katelynpetrin/Downloads/bbolli-tumblr-utils/tumblr_backup.py"_

+### Step 4.
+Run!

+1. Plug in your laptop charger, and make sure you have a stable internet connection, and that the laptop won't auto shutdown, sleep or screensaver.
+This program will run for a while and it's a faff to restart.

+2. Where the blinky cursor is, type **"python tumblr_backup.py yourtumblrname"**.
+The first bit tells the program to run.
+The second bit - yourtumblrname - tells it which tumblr to download.
+For example, you may type:
+__tumblr_backup.py discoinferno__

+If you are tumblr user @ discoinferno.

+(You can use this to backup any tumblr, including someone else's, but I think that's a tad shady)

+3. Your command prompt will start spitting letters and phrases onto the screen.
+Leave it to it!
+You can do other stuff while you wait, just leave the black command prompt box open and running.

+### Step 5.
+How tumblr_backup works

+tumblr_backup grabs 50 posts at a time and downloads them onto your hard drive.
+In the same folder as the program tumblr_backup.py, it will create a folder with the name of your blog. it downloads everything into the folder.

+Once you're done, you can open the folder and find the document called "index.html".
+Right click index.html, and choose "Open With Firefox" - or whatever internet browser you use.

 ### HOW TO USE FLAGS

 In Step 3, you use the command line to tell the program to run.